stacks-network/docs/_develop/zero_to_dapp_3.md

   }
 ```

+Most of the imports in this file are locally coded React components.
+For example, `Kingdom.js`, `EditMe.js`, and `Card.js`.
+The key Blockstack imports is the `UserSession` and an `appConfig` which is defined in the `constants.js` file.

-The `loadMe()` code uses the Blockstack's `getFile()` method to get the
+The `loadMe()` code uses the Blockstack's `UserSession.getFile()` method to get
-specified file from the applications data store.
+the specified file from the applications data store.
 If the users' data store on
 Gaia does not have the data, which is the case for new users, the Gaia hub
 responds with HTTP `404` code and the `getFile` promise resolves to null.
 If you
 are using a Chrome Developer Tools with the DApp, you'll see these errors in a